-1. Miss Helms is a victim of Defendants' orchestrated efforts to addict a new generation of teenagers to nicotine.
-While she was still a minor, Miss Helms developed a severe nicotine addiction through use of the JUUL, an electronic nicotine delivery system (ENDS) or e-cigarette.
-This extreme addiction, particularly in her vulnerable, developing brain, has resulted in a permanent brain injury.
-She continues to be severely addicted to JUUL, and this addiction will affect her for the remainder of her life.
-Defendant's wrongful conduct in marketing, promoting, manufacturing, designing, and selling JUUL substantially contributed to Miss Helms' life-altering injuries.

-2. In 2015, JUUL set out to recapture the magic of the most successful product ever made-the cigarette.
+- 1. J.C. and A.C. are social, bright teenagers who have both developed severe nicotine addictions as a result of Defendants' orchestrated efforts to addict a new generation of teenagers to nicotine.
+They continue to be addicted to nicotine, and this addiction will burden these girls for the remainder of their lives.
+Defendants' wrongful conduct in marketing, promoting, manufacturing, designing, and selling JUUL substantially contributed to J.C. and A.C.'s life-altering injuries. - 2.
+In 2015, JUUL set out to recapture the magic of the most successful product ever made-the cigarette.
 Due to regulations and court orders preventing the major cigarette manufacturers from marketing to young people, youth smoking had decreased to its lowest levels in decades.
 While the public health community celebrated this decline as a victory, JUUL saw an opportunity.
 Seizing on regulatory inaction and loopholes for e-cigarettes, JUUL set out to develop and market a highly addictive product that could be packaged and sold to young people.
-Youth is and has always been the most sought-after market for cigarette companies, because they are the most vulnerable to nicotine addiction and are most likely to become customers for life.

-3. JUUL was designed perfectly for teenagers.
-It doesn't look or smell like a cigarette.
+Youth is and has always been the most sought-after market for cigarette companies because they are the most vulnerable to nicotine addiction and are most likely to become customers for life. - 3.
+JUUL was designed perfectly for teenagers.
+It does not look or smell like a cigarette.
 It is a sleek, high-tech youth-friendly battery-powered device that looks like a USB drive.
-The JUUL device heats a nicotine-filled liquid JUULpod, sold separately in fun flavors like mango and cool mint, delivering powerfully potent doses of nicotine, along with aerosol and other toxic chemicals into the lungs, body and brain.
-Unlike noxious cigarette smoke, when a JUUL user exhales, the smoke is undetectable.
-JUUL is small, easily concealable and can be used practically anywhere without parents or teachers knowing; just Google "JUUL in school" and find more than 23,000 videos on how to JUUL anywhere without detection.
-This is part of the appeal, fostered and bolstered by JUUL's viral marketing campaigns using young models to make the products look cool and stylish.

-4. Defendant designed JUUL to quickly and severely addict young people to nicotine, one of the most addictive chemicals in the world.
+The JUUL device heats a nicotine-filled liquid JUUL pod, which is sold separately in attractive flavors like mango and cool mint, delivering powerfully potent doses of nicotine, along with aerosol and other toxic chemicals into the lungs, body, and brain.
+Unlike noxious cigarette smoke, the smoke is undetectable when a JUUL user exhales.
+JUUL is small, easily concealable, and can be used practically anywhere without parents or teachers knowing; just Google "JUUL in school" and find more than 23,000 videos on how to use JUUL anywhere without detection.
+This is part of the appeal, fostered and bolstered by JUUL's viral marketing campaigns using young models to make the products look cool and stylish. - 4.
+JUUL designed its JUUL products to quickly and severely addict young people to nicotine, one of the most addictive chemicals in the world.
 By studying cigarette industry archives, JUUL learned how to manipulate the nicotine in its products to maximize addictiveness, particularly among new users and young people, and thereby increase sales.
 JUUL designed its products to have maximum inhalability, without any "throat hit" or irritation that would serve as a natural deterrent to new users.
 The sole purpose of this design element was to initiate new smokers, since those who already smoke cigarettes are tolerant to the throat hit sensation and associate it with smoking and nicotine satisfaction.
 At the same time, JUUL designed its device to deliver substantially higher concentrations of nicotine per puff than traditional cigarettes and most other e-cigarettes.
 This combination of ease of inhalation and high nicotine delivery makes JUUL both powerfully addictive and dangerous.